Take-Aways from Performance Days Fabric Fair, March 2024

 Alongside recycling there was continued work around alternatives to fossil based synthetic fabrics with an increasing number of ‘biobased’ materials on show.
 As always it's important to go under the surface of these more sustainable sounding terms and I was interested to find out that of the 2 ingredients needed to create these PET fabrics only one (the MEG) can currently be replaced with non fossil based alternatives.
 The other ingredient (PTA) is still fossil derived.

-Fibre Fragments continue to be (for both synthetics and natural fibres) but some progress is being made to help combat this problem within synthetics.
+Fibre Fragments continue to be an issue (for both synthetics and natural fibres) but some progress is being made to help combat this problem within synthetics.
 CiCLO® were showcasing their textile ingredient that can be added to polyester and nylon (both virgin or recycled).
 Thoroughly blended with the base polymer the additive allows naturally occurring microorganisms to break down and digest the fiber.
 This innovation is not about creating biodegradable clothing but to combat the issue of fiber fragments that would otherwise persist in the environment forever.

 So, in terms of the future of polyester it seems: